 Investment in associates and joint ventures are accounted for using the equity method (collectively referred to as equity-accounted investees) and they are recognized initially at cost which includes transaction costs.
-Subsequent to initial recognition, the consolidated financial statements include the Group's share of the profit or loss and other comprehensive income ("OCI") of equity-accounted investees, after adjustments to align the accounting policies with those of the Group, from the date that significant influence or joint control commences until the date that significant influence or joint control commences and joint ventures include goodwill identified on acquisition, net of any accumulated impairment losses.
+Subsequent to initial recognition, the consolidated financial statements include the Group's share of the profit or loss and other comprehensive income ("OCI") of equity-accounted investees, after adjustments to align the accounting policies with those of the Group, from the date that significant influence or joint control commences until the date that significant influence or joint control ceases.
+The Group's investments in associates and joint ventures include goodwill identified on acquisition, net of any accumulated impairment losses.